Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 TO NEW ZEALAND

 Week 5.
-Paihia and Volunteering in a Coastal Regional Park
+Litter Intelligence Training, Paihia and Volunteering in a Coastal Regional Park

 Week 6.
-Rafting, Hot Springs & Mountain Biking
+Beach Clean, Rafting, Hot Springs & Mountain Biking

 Heading south, we travel to the geothermal and cultural heartland of the country.
-Spouting geysers, bubbling mud pools, steaming vents, boiling lakes and colourful sinter terraces are just about everywhere in and around Rotorua.
-Besides taking advantage of our glorious hot pools, we will visit the spectacular geothermal parks – each one so different from the others – in and around the city.
+Spouting geysers, bubbling mud pools, steaming vents, boiling lakes and colorful sinter terraces are just about everywhere in and around Rotorua.
+Besides taking advantage of the glorious hot pools, we will visit the spectacular geothermal parks – each one so different from the others – in and around the city.

 Our days here are full of adventure and energy as we go mountain biking in the Redwoods, and spend an afternoon rafting down the Kaituna River.
 The Kaituna River is Rotorua rafting’s playground, and home to not just one, but three impressive waterfalls, including the highest rafted waterfall in the world – Tutea Falls at 7m!
 We will also be introduced to Maori culture while visiting Rotorua.
 Māori are tangata whenua, the indigenous people of New Zealand.
 They came here from Polynesia in the 13th century.

 Week 7.
-Wellington & Conservation Project in Nelson Lakes
+Wellington, ETHOS Eco Farm & Conservation Project in Nelson Lakes

 Week 8.
 Rock Climbing and Backpacking Expedition in National Park

-Now it’s time to head down the wild west coast of the South Island!
+It’s time to head down the wild west coast of the South Island!
 Voted one of the top ten road trips in the world, we travel the length of the South Island’s West Coast from Nelson to Wanaka.
 Enjoy rugged coastlines, beautiful rainforest and spectacular glaciers.
-We will spend a night at Punakaiki to view the impressive blow holes, then two nights at the tiny settlement of Franz Josef, to explore and learn about the mighty glaciers that are located nearby.
+We will spend a night at Punakaiki to view the impressive blow holes, carrying out another beach clean at Punakaiki Beach, then two nights at the tiny settlement of Franz Josef to explore and learn about the mighty glaciers that are located nearby.

 From a simple lodge at Glendhu Bay on the shores of Lake Wanaka, we learn how to rock climb on the cliffs of Wanaka's Hospital Flats.
 Our fantastic instructors introduce us to climbing technique, belaying, rappelling, and take us safely through two days of climbing instruction, tailored to all levels of climbing ability and fitness.
 We will continue our exploration of Wanaka with a three day trek in the beautiful Aspiring National Park.
 Take in the gorgeous views and learn about the local flora and fauna from a local guide!